CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/revenue-overview.md

     right_image: /img/net-education-aid.png
 - text_block:
   - body: >
-      <p>Mayor Walsh has raised concerns about this trend since taking office and has been proactive in addressing the underlying challenges of the State’s education aid system.
-In 2017, the Mayor filed comprehensive education finance reform legislation that aims to invest equitably and expand access to high-quality public education for students of all ages.</p>
+      <blockquote>Mayor Walsh has raised concerns about this trend since taking office and has been proactive in addressing the underlying challenges of the State’s education aid system.
+In 2017, the Mayor filed comprehensive education finance reform legislation that aims to invest equitably and expand access to high-quality public education for students of all ages.</blockquote>
       <p>By proposing a creative revenue solution to provide every Boston four-year-old a high-quality seat, fixing the broken charter school transition funding model, and increasing reimbursements for the highest-need students, Mayor Walsh’s proposals would increase annual education funding to Boston by $35 million in its first year of implementation.
 The proposal would also position Boston to receive $150 million in additional annual Chapter 70 aid within a few years if the State identifies a new revenue source for education.
 The Mayor continues to advocate for these common sense pieces of legislation, as well as full funding of local aid reimbursement accounts.</p>
 - text_block:
   - title: Local Revenue Overview